 Was that a bit gushy?
 Sorry – it’ll get less so from now on.

 There are three teachers who have had a big impact on the kind of teacher that I’ve become.
 Often we do the ‘I won’t name people for fear of leaving someone out’ thing, but actually these people deserve to be name checked.
 That is in no way to diminish the impact that all the amazing people that I’ve worked with over the years, or indeed some of the fantastic teachers who taught me along the way over the years.
-2 I’ll be forever grateful that I ended up working alongside people like Nick Francis, Nick Dennis, Rob Sanger and many many more without whom I wouldn’t be doing the kind of things I’m doing today.
+[2.
+And some of the crap ones too – sometimes we define ourselves in opposition to others, and that’s ok!]
+I’ll be forever grateful that I ended up working alongside people like Nick Francis, Nick Dennis, Rob Sanger and many many more without whom I wouldn’t be doing the kind of things I’m doing today.

 Number One.
 Although she never taught me Jenny Heath taught all three of my siblings, and was also very much a double act with my Mum for a number of the years she worked at Honiton Primary School.
 From Jenny I learned the value of finding the thing that unlocked every pupil in your care, and the importance of rolling up your sleeves and just getting it done.
 The school plays that she would write, direct and oversee were legendary.
 This was all a long time before I ever thought about becoming a teacher, but looking back now I can see how those things have just seeped into to my understanding of what it is a teacher is and does.